pwr-Solaar/Solaar/docs/installation.md

 in Fedora you need `gtk3` and `python3-gobject`.
 You may have to install `gcc` and the Python development package (`python3-dev` or `python3-devel`, depending on your distribution).
+Although the Solaar CLI does not require Gtk3,
+`solaar config` does use Gtk3 capabilities to determine whether the Solaar GUI is running and thus should tell the Solaar GUI to update its information about settings so it is a good idea to have Gtk3 available even for the Solaar CLI.

 If the `hid_parser` Python package is available, Solaar parses HID report descriptors and can control more HID++ devices that do not use a receiver.